cuklev/tetris-js-canvas-demo/README.md

 ### TODO:
 - optimize drawing in canvas
-- fast falling with down arrow seems to be buggy
+- fast falling with down arrow seems to be buggy, fix it
 - fix center of rotation for figures
 - improove code quality
+- implement new ideas